aenarete/aenarete.github.io/about.md

 **Uwe Fechner**, one of the organizers is a climate activist and wind energy researcher from The Netherlands and currently working as a postdoc at Delft University of Technology.

-**Dianah Mugalizi** is currently doing her MSc in Climate Change and Sustainability at Kenyatta University, Nairobi, Kenya.
+**Dianah Mugalizi** is started her MSc in Climate Change and Sustainability at Kenyatta University, Nairobi, Kenya in 2024.

 **Ferenc Gyula Öry (Ferko)** is a retired medical doctor who worked for many years in Asia and Africa for "Médecins sans frontières"